My On-Line Publications

 Olympic and Titanic: Maiden Voyage Mysteries

-Co-authored with Mark Chirnside, we explore some of the navigational aspects of the maiden voyage of Olympic and her
+Co-authored with Mark Chirnside, we explore some of the navigational aspects of the maiden voyage of Olympic and her ill-fated

-ill-fated sister, including the uncovering of a 100-minute error in calculating
+sister, including the uncovering of a 100-minute error in calculating

-Olympic's average crossing time and speed
+Olympic's average crossing time and speed that was never

-Titanic International Society's journal
+Society's journal

 Voyage, No. 59, Spring 2007.)